EtienneCmb/visbrain/docs/brain.rst

     <hr class="my-4">
     <p>

-Checkout the API of the :class:`visbrain.Brain` class.
+Checkout the API of the :class:`visbrain.gui.Brain` class.
 If you need help with the *Brain* module, ask your questions in the dedicated `gitter Brain chat <https://gitter.im/visbrain-python/Brain?utm_source=share-link&utm_medium=link&utm_campaign=share-link>`_

 .. raw:: html